cs1302uga/cs1302-genlistadt/README.md

 * **(13 points) `LinkedGenListTest`:** Create the `cs1302.genlist.LinkedGenListTest` class
   to demo proper use of some of the more interesting methods provided by the interface using your `LinkedGenList<T>` class.
-In this class, you are required to create a static method that demos a `GenList<T>` method on two different reference types in a meaningful way **using multiple lambda expressions**.
-  You need one of these static demo methods for each of the following interface methods:
+In this class, you are required to create a set of static methods that each demo some calls to a particular `GenList<T>` method in a meaningful way **using multiple lambda expressions**.
+Each demo method needs to involve at least two different parameterizations of `GenList<T>` (i.e., at least two different replacements for `T`).
+For each parameterization of `GenList<T>` within a demo method, you should use a unique lambda expression applicable to the type parameterization and interface method that you are testing.
+You need one of these static demo methods for each of the following `GenList<T>` methods:

   | Points | Static Method | List Method | Example of Non-Trivial |
   |--------|---------------|-------------|------------------------|